Body culture studies: Configurational analysis

 Body culture studies try to understand bodily practice as patterns revealing the inner tensions and contradictions of a given society.
 In order to analyze these connections, the study of body culture has turned attention to the configurations of movement in time and space, the energy of movement, its interpersonal relations and objectification (→Configurational analysis (Konfigurationsanalyse)).
 Above this basis, people build a superstructure of institutions and ideas, organising and reflecting body culture in relation to collective actions and interests (Eichberg 1978; Dietrich 2001: 10-32; see keyword 2).

 By elaborating the complex interplay between bodily practice and the superstructures of ideas and conscience, body cultures studies challenge the established history and sociology.

 Body culture in Tattoos

 The concept of tattoos being a symbols to represent one being part of a group or a member of a tribe can are indications of how tattoos are used to study culture.
 In most cultures, tattoos play an important role in the society to show a person has completed a rite of passage.
 Most tribes and gangs use tattoos as a way to identify which society they belong to and a hierarchical status.
 Just as how symbolic anthropology by Victor Turner describes how symbols make a culture, this can be true for tattoos.
+Tattoos represent a belief system, which is connected to the stages of life, as we see in the tattoo culture of the Northeastern part of India, where several ethnic communities use tattoo to make meanings about a women's phase of life (status of infancy, puberty, marriage, motherhood).